delfick/credo/README.rst

 * Knows about profiles in ~/.boto and ~/.aws/config
 * Uses signatures to ensure that only you ever write encrypted credentials
-* Uses signatures to ensure that the credentials you load is for the account that you think it is for (Also records the amazon account id).
+* Uses signatures to ensure that the credentials you load is for the account that you think it is for
 * Copes when keys are no longer usable.
 * Lets you specify urls or just pem_data for the public keys per repository and caches the values from those urls.